Tsikitsiky/birthday-app/readme.md

 Finding out a way to sort the people is the most challenging part for me.
 Refactoring the code using module is also tough

-- More explanation with the refactor
+- More explanation with refactoring